botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/data-types-2.md

 ```

 Though the output is ordered by key, this feature is only implemented for ease for debugging: maps are otherwise
 unordered data structures.
-If your program relies on the entries of a map being ordered, consider use a slice of
+If your program relies on the entries of a map being ordered, consider using a slice instead.
-key-value pairs instead.

 {{< /callout >}}